Peregrine Criminal Trial Sentences

 Judge Whelan stated that he does not see Crook in the same league with Powanda, but neither does he see him as being in line with Lenz (who essentially pled guilty to being an accessory after the fact by making false statements to the FBI).
 Judge Whelan gave Crook a self-surrender date of July 10, 2009 at 12:00 p.m., sentenced him to 27 months, and made the recommendation pursuant to the parties’ stipulation that he be allowed to serve his sentence in the UK.
 Judge Whelan tentatively ruled that Crook will be subject to a $750,000 restitution order – after hearing from Crook’s attorneys, the Court indicated this issue will be addressed further at a restitution hearing on June 8, 2009 at 9:00 a.m.

-Peregrine Defendant Sentencing Summary (not including prison designations, fines or restitution):
+Peregrine Criminal Trial sentences (not including fines or restitution):

 Stephen Gardner (former Peregrine CEO) pled guilty to Conspiracy, Securities Fraud, and Obstruction of Justice.
 Sentence: 97 months in the custody of the Bureau of Prisons.